pandorasNox/docker-rnapk/README.md

 - `docker build -t react-native-build ./react-native-build`

 ### Preparing the keystore
+In order to create a signed apk file we need a keystore file.
+A keystore file basiclly contains one or more keys.
+The contained key(s) are used to sign your apk files.

+_Note: For an app you want to upload to the google play store you always have to use the exact same key._

+Before you are going to create the keystore file think about proper names for the keystore file and the alias of the contained key.
+Also it's maybe a good idea to store the passwords you used to create the keystore file and the key on a secured place for yoo so you don't forget them.

 _Note: the following is basiclly an extract from the [React Native documentation #generating-a-signing-key](https://github.com/facebook/react-native/blob/d0260b4f35f74a77d7f0d80d1e1b03233b92e978/docs/SignedAPKAndroid.md)_

 <blockquote>